dodzik18/LaboratoriaOOP/README.md

-###All of laboratories code are in separate branches.
+###All of laboratory codes are in separate branches.
 There is PDF with tasks in each branch.

-#####Codes in 2013 branch are codes from year before us
+######Codes in 2013 branch are codes from year before us.